-Transport for London (TfL) has warned of disruption to thousands of people, after the Rail, Maritime and Transport (RMT) union confirmed strike action coinciding with the London marathon will go ahead next week.
+Transport for London (TfL) has warned of disruption to thousands of people, after the Rail, Maritime and Transport (RMT) union confirmed strike action coinciding with the London marathon will go ahead later this month.

-A four-day batch of strike action is set to hit the DLR, after talks failed to resolve a row between the union and the firm operating the service.
+A four-day batch of strike action is set to hit the DLR later this month, after talks failed to resolve a row between the union and the firm operating the service.

 The strike is due to a row over a number of workplace issues between the RMT and KeolisAmey Docklands – which operates the DLR on behalf of TfL.